 Lombok is a huge island approximately the same size as Bali, but it’s also surrounded by smaller islands and island chains.
 You can rent a boat or join a tour to explore these small island paradises away from the crowds.

 The Gili Island chains are more popular ones, but there are also the least widely known Sekotong Island chains.

 It’s easy to explore Sekotong island chains in a day, and all of them are boast amazing white sandy beaches and clear turquoise blue waters.

 Tanjung Aan Beach is probably one of Lombok’s most beautiful beaches, over a 2km stretch of coastline.

 The sand on this white beach is some of the most powdery on the island, and there are loads of other activities on this beach.
 It’s ideal for beginner surfers as the waves here are calm and not too high.

 You can get surfing lessons at this beach and during the afternoon is the best time for surfing at Tanjung Aan Beach when the waves are at their highest.

 For the more historically inclined travelers, the Old Town of Mataram is just the place to visit in Lombok.

-Mataram’s Old Town or locally known as Kota Tua (Old Town) Ampenan, preserved its historic buildings and sights that date back to when the Dutch still occupied Indonesia.
+Mataram’s Old Town or locally known as Kota Tua (Old Town) Ampenan, preserved its historical buildings and sights that date back to when the Dutch still occupied Indonesia.

-Today, it’s a popular spot for cultural and historical tourism because of the town’s preserved structures that act as a time capsule back to the Dutch Colonial Era in Lombok.
+Today, it’s a popular spot for cultural and historical tourism because of its preserved structures that act as a time capsule back to the Dutch Colonial Era in Lombok.
 Explore this historic town to get a glimpse of the island’s past.